AsocPro/repo-manager/README.md

 # Repository Manager

+> WARNING At this point this is a bunch of vibe coded shenanigans that is being used to prototype how I would best want this to work.
+Its far from robustly implemneted and will not be stable for the current forseeable future.

 A powerful CLI tool for managing multiple git repositories and their worktrees, organized by branch names.
 Perfect for working on the same feature across multiple repositories simultaneously.

 ## Features